TomRaz1/workshop/README.md

 Using run_svm.py.

 svm_reg_sec_exreg.py – if you want to run the pipeline on a third group and check how much the classifier considers it similar to one of the two main groups, you can use this simpler version.
-It is dedicated to the Religious vs Secular vs ExRe case and reports agreement accuracy of the ExRe participants with a chosen pseudo-label (Religious or Secular).
+It is dedicated to the Religious vs Secular vs ExRe case and reports agreement accuracy of the ExRe participants with a chosen pseudo-label (Religious or Secular). this script was used in our analysis to check the similarity of the ExRe group to either Religious or Secular.
+It runs on the fractional occupancy files as input and reports agreement accuracy of the ExRe participants with a chosen pseudo-label (Religious or Secular).

+⚠️ Note: The limitations of this approach are discussed in detail in the full paper.
+Using fractional occupancy as the sole basis for comparison may not be the optimal strategy, as explained there.

 ---